The world is in turmoil

 This is seen as a strong move aimed at America's largest trading partners, demonstrating Mr. Trump's determination to reshape global trade.

-The financial markets reacted immediately.
-In the trading session on March 3 (ending early morning March 4, Vietnam time), Wall Street was in the red.
-The Dow Jones Industrial Average plunged nearly 650 points (equivalent to a decrease of 1.5%), the S&P 500 index lost 1.8%; the Nasdaq Composite technology index fell more than 2.6%.
+Immediately, the financial markets reacted violently.
+In the trading session on March 3 (ending early morning March 4 Vietnam time), Wall Street was in red.
+The Dow Jones Industrial Average plunged nearly 650 points (equivalent to a decrease of 1.5%), the S&P 500 Index lost 1.8%; the Nasdaq Composite technology index fell more than 2.6%.
 In particular, the stock of chip giant Nvidia, owned by CEO Jensen Huang, fell more than 8% in one session.

-The US dollar fell amid uncertainty, while gold prices fluctuated.
+The US dollar fell amid uncertainty, while gold prices fluctuated sharply.
 The Canadian dollar and Mexican peso also weakened amid concerns about a North American trade war.
 Heavy tariffs have increased the cost of imports, putting inflationary pressure on the US economy .

 TrumpTanCanBinh 2.jpg